 LinkedIn Articles vs Your Blog: Where Should You Post?

 Did you know that LinkedIn has a built in blog feature?
-Not just updates/posts (or micro-blogging as social media posts are sometimes known as), but full on blog functionality with the ability to format, add images in the header and within your text, hyperlinks, and like/comment/share feature.
+Not just updates/posts (or micro-blogging as social media posts are sometimes known as), but full on blog functionality with the ability to format, add images in the header and within your text, hyperlinks, and a like/comment/share feature.

 So should you start publishing on LinkedIn?
 What if you already have a blog somewhere else or your own website?